 Professor Áine Hyland

-Professor Áine Hyland was appointed to the Press Council for a three year term as an independent member in August 2010.
+Professor Áine Hyland was appointed to the Press Council for a three year term as an independent member in August 2010, and reconfirmed for a second term in 2013.
 She has an extensive background in education, serving on several committees including the Commission on the Points System and the Commission on School Accommodation, and has served as Chair of the Statutory Educational Disadvantage Committee, and the NESF Group on Literacy and Social Inclusion.

 Professor Hyland has served as Vice-President of University College Cork, and as Professor of Education in UCC.
 She also currently serves as member of the European Universities Association Institutional Evaluation Team, Ageing Well Network, The Governing Body of the National College of Ireland and the Irish Bar Council’s Tribunal of Complaints against Barristers.